goranikin/snu_retrieval/README.md

 # LitSearch dataset augmentation process

-LitSearch datasets consist of the 597 queries for paper retrieval.
+The LitSearch dataset consists of 597 queries for paper retrieval.
-Finetuning a model with those few data has a limitation, such as an overfitting, a low quality and reliability of the model.
+Finetuning a model with such a small amount of data has limitations, such as overfitting and reduced quality and reliability.

-As a result, there is a need to augment the data.
+As a result, there is a need to augment the dataset.

+1. Query rewriting using citation sentences.
+2. Filtering based on word overlap and its quality.

+The steps above are performed by an LLM.